BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 On the right side of the room, the top box contains an *X Attack*.
 Head through the southeast exit.

 A box to the right contains a *Repel*.
-Down and to the right, the right side of a drill machine contains an *X Defend* and the last rock contains a *Rock Gem*.
+Down and to the right, the right side of a drill machine contains an *X Defense* and the last rock contains a *Rock Gem*.
 Go immediately to the left in the next room to get a *Mineral Ball* in the wall.
 Follow the path until you meet Nim!

 In the altered dimension, solve her difficult puzzles and prepare for a battle.